 Born July 28, 1914, in Los Angeles, California, Woody Strode (Woodrow Wilson Woolwine Strode) was first of the star football athletes to become a successful film actor.
 He and Kenny Washington integrated the National Football League (NFL), and Strode played for the Los Angeles Rams in 1946 before moving to the Canadian Football League in 1948.
 He also did professional wrestling and reportedly tussled with the renowned Gorgeous George.

 Fredi Washington was an actress and founding member of the Negro Actors Guild of America as well as a journalist for People’s Voice.
 Born in Savannah, Georgia, Washington moved as a child to New York and began her professional career as a chorus dancer in the stage production of Shuffle Along in 1924.
 Fredi Washington appeared opposite Paul Robeson in the Frank Dazey’s 1926 play, Black Boy.
 Washington then left the United States with Al Moiret in 1927 and formed the dance duo, “Moiret and Fredi.”
 They toured clubs in Paris, Monte Carlo, London and Berlin for two years.

 Simone Payment, Queen Latifah (New York: Rosen Publishing, 2006); Eleanora E. Tate, African American Musicians (New York: John Wiley & Sons Inc., 2000).

 Eartha Mae Kitt was born on January 26, 1928, in North, South Carolina.
-Her sharecropper parents abandoned Kitt and her half-sister as young children, forcing them to live with a foster family until they moved to New York City to live with their aunt in 1938.
+Her sharecropper parents abandoned Kitt and her half-sister as young children, forcing them to live with a foster family until they moved to New York City, New York to live with their aunt in 1938.

 Until the age of fourteen, Kitt attended Metropolitan High School in New York City where she was recognized for her talents in singing, dancing, baseball, and pole-vaulting.
 She met Katherine Dunham when she was sixteen, and toured Mexico, South America, and Europe as a dancer in Dunham’s troupe.
 Kitt remained in Paris after the tour, entertaining audiences across the world with her provocative dancing and singing.